Angelinaaaaaaaaaaaa/Side-Analysis-2023-of-League-Of-Legends/README.md

 `‘heralds’` is the number of herald objectives secured by a team in the game

+`‘datacompleteness’` is the given completeness of each row in the original dataframe, which contains `complete` and  `partial`

 `‘gamelength_new’` is the length of a game and we convert the original `gamelength` into hours: minutes format

 `‘natural_resources’` we add this column after imputation to better showcase the relation between side and resources distribution, it contains the sum of `barons`, `dragons`, and `heralds`